ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

     }

 The default *manager* script begins with several using directives (i.e., namespace imports).
-These imports make the types defined in those namespaces directly available in this script.
+These imports make the types defined in those namespaces directly available within the script.
 Now, you can refer to them with short names instead of writing their full namespace paths every time.
 Subsequently, the script declares the namespace `Models`, which is the standard namespace for all APSIM *manager* scripts.
 In a nutshell, any *manager* script that we are creating in the form of user-written C# classes is dynamically compiled at runtime.